kshedden/case_studies/methods/survival.typ

 Data in a survival analysis are often subject to "censoring", which means that we only have partial information about the value of $T$ for many subjects.
 Suppose we are analyzing data from a medical study where we are studying the incidence of a complication following a medical procedure.
 For example, if the population consists of people who have had a cardiac stent implanted, then a common complication would be stent thrombosis (a clot forming near the stent).
 In this case, we may use age in years as our time scale and let $T$ denote the age when a subject first has stent thrombosis.

-Typically, only a subset of the subjects will have stent thrombosis during our study.
+Only a subset of the subjects will have stent thrombosis during our study.
 Other subjects will be followed for a period of time and will never be observed to have stent thrombosis.
-Let $R$ denote the last age at which the person is observed.
+Let $R$ denote the last age at which the person could be observed.
 If $T < R$, we observe $T$ but if $T > R$ we do not know the value of $T$.
 More formally, we observe the time $Y = "min"(T, R)$ and the _status indicator_ $delta = "I"(Y = T)$.
 This is called #link("https://en.wikipedia.org/wiki/Censoring_(statistics)")[right censoring] -- we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$ for many subjects.
 In this context, $R$ is known as the _right censoring time_.

+In some settings it is important to emphasize that $R$ is the last time at which the subject's state could be observed, irrespective of whether they have already had the event by that time.
+Whether we know the exact value of $R$ may depend on the nature of the censoring.
+If a subject is lost to follow up and $R > T$, we will not know the exact value of $R$, but if $R$ represents a subject's age at the planned end of the study (after which data collection will cease), we may have $R > T$ but still know the exact value of $R$ (assuming that the subect cannot drop out before the end of the study).

 Right censoring is the most commonly encountered form of censoring, but in some settings we may have _left censoring_, meaning that we only know that $T$ is less than some observed value.
 Also, there is _interval censoring_ in which we know, for example, that someone had stent thrombosis between the age of 75 and 77 but we do not know the exact age at which the stent thrombosis occurred.

 A common assumption in survival analysis is that of _independent censoring_.
 We will define this here in the context of right censoring.
 As above, let $T$ be the event time and $R$ be the right censoring time.
-We never observe both $T$ and $R$.
+We usually cannot observe both $T$ and $R$.
 Nevertheless, we can imagine that both values exist, one being a "latent" value.
 Independent censoring simply means that $T$ and $R$ are independent random variables (in a regression analysis, we may require the weaker condition that $T$ and $R$ are independent given the covariates).
 This independence implies, for example, that people who are prone to having an early event (e.g. unhealthy people) do not have systematically different censoring times than people who typically have late events.

 Since we don't observe $T$ and $R$ together, independent censoring is almost always an untestable assumption.
 In some cases, based on the study design or other external information, there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
 There are various methods for effectively handling dependently censored data, but that is an advanced topic that we will not consider further here.